exonum/exonum-doc/src/get-started/design-overview.md

 The key points differentiating Exonum smart contracts from other models used in blockchains are as follows:

-- **First-class upgreadability.** Exonum supports complete service lifecycle, including service upgrades, asynchronous data migrations (following the basic workflow for RDBMS migrations), stopping a service temporarily, etc. The core ensures invariants during lifecycle events,
+- **Evolution as first-class concern.** Exonum supports complete service lifecycle, including service upgrades, asynchronous data migrations (following the basic workflow for RDBMS migrations), stopping a service temporarily, etc. The core ensures invariants during lifecycle events,